Monday, 16 February 2026

 Sd.Ah.57 (Wiener Moddelbau)

-This was my second resin kit and although it is quite a simplified rendition of the real thing it built up well and it much approved upon the inaccurate flak ammo trailers offered in the Trumpeter Sd.Kfz.7 Flak kits.
-I never quite managed to iron out the wonky resin panels using hot water, but an enjoyable experience was had painting with Tamiya acrylics.
-Early hairspray and possibly oil work too.
+This was my second resin kit and although it is quite a simplified rendition of the real thing, it built up well and much approved upon the inaccurate flak ammo trailers offered in the Trumpeter Sd.Kfz.7 kits.
+I never quite managed to fully iron out the wonky resin panels using hot water, but an enjoyable experience was had painting with Tamiya acrylics.
+Employed hairspray chipping and looks like some early work with oil paints too.

 Sd.Kfz.7 KM11 (Trumpeter)

 This was my first go at what I now know is widely accepted as a challenging kit to build.
-Looking at it now, I probably should have left it in the box.
+Looking at it now, with the screen sat on the bench and the engine and front bodywork panels missing, I probably should have left it in the box.
 Not for a beginner this one.

 Sd.Kfz.8 DB9 (Trumpeter)

-Started off well but a new construct and paint method adopted backfired.
-Fixing glaring build/kit flaws after paint did not turn out well.
-Woes were compounded by inexperience airbrushing with Mr Hobby lacquers.
+Started off well but a new paint before construction method trial I adopted backfired.
+Fixing glaring part fitment flaws after paint did not turn out well.
+Woes were compounded with less than inspiring results airbrushing with Mr Hobby lacquers for the first time!

 Sd.Kfz.10/4 Flak 30 (Italeri)